 A world-class track

 Unlike other air-conditioned tracks around the world, the Anna Meares Velodrome relies on natural ventilation.
 As such, the time of year and climatic conditions during the laying of the timber was critical: if laid in winter with low humidity, the track could swell and buckle in the high humidity days of south east Queensland’s summer.
 To overcome this, the project team implemented a water misting system with large commercial fans.
 This then produced an artificial climate on the infield and track zone over the three weeks that the timber lathes were being laid.
-Humidity was then maintained at an optimum level of 70 per cent to protect the timber inside the building, while outside daytime winter levels dropped to levels less than 40 per cent.
+Humidity was then maintained at an optimum level of 70 per cent to protect the timber inside the building, while outside levels dropped to less than 40 per cent in the dry Queensland winter weather.

 The track was constructed from 100 per cent Siberian Spruce timber with each piece prefabricated in Germany to very specific dimensions.
 While this was taking place, we were building a concrete shell to match these dimensions to ensure tight timeframes were met.